TimHanewich/Codemasters.F1_2020/README.md

 A package of resources for deserializing and analyzing UDP telemetry data from the F1 2020 video game by Codemasters.
 ------

-The F1 2020 video game will provide to you a UDP data package in the form of a byte array ("byte[]").
+The F1 2020 video game will provide to you a UDP data package in the form of a byte array (`byte[]`).
 There are several different types of data packets that the game will broadcast.
 Import the following namespace to use the basic resources for reading data:

     using Codemasters.F1_2020;